Learning heterogenous reaction rates from stochastic simulations: Example: Rates of Network Formation

-To emphasise the universal dependence of system's geometry on the topology we calculate the return probability of the shortest path in the network.
-The network consist of multiple connected components that grow in size and eventually amount to one giant molecule that occupies the whole system.
-Both species R and V reside in the network, and therefore, every propagation firing either joins two of such connected components or closes a cycle.
-The probability that a polymer chain closes a cycle of length $n$ is typically derived from the return probability of a random walk that models the chain's geometry.
-The exact definition of this random walk is a topic of debates, see for example Refs.~\cite{rubinstein2003polymer,lang2018,wang2016,rozenfeld2005}.
-As shown in Fig.~\ref{fig:micromacro}a, the probability that a network strand closes a cycle is universal and can be asymptotically related to Flory's expression for the self-avoiding random walk, where the chain stiffness parameter was found to be $\alpha=1.2$ by fitting.
-Flory formulated his random walk approximation for stiff linear polymers\cite{flory1953,kryven2016} and it is remarkable that the theory seem to hold for networks as well.
-In the latter case, the shortest path replaces the notion of a linear strand.
-The fact that the return probability does not depend on temperature is exclusive to networks since the latter feature more geometrically constrained configurations as compared to single chains.
+By colour-coding the points in the profiles of $A(\chi)$ depending to which domain they belong to, Figure \ref{fig:phase}b reveals that increasing $T$ has opposite effects on $A$ below and above the topological phase transition: increased temperature inhibits the value of pre-factor $A$ for $\chi<\chi_c$ and promotes this value for $\chi>\chi_c$.
+Moreover, the collisions in a network are governed by different mechanisms than collisions in the ideal gas: shortest path between species embedded in a network becomes the most important factor that explains the collision rates, which, in turn, is independent of temperature or pressure.
+To emphasise the universal dependence of system's geometry on the topology we compute the return probability of the shortest path in the network when it closes a chordless cycle (a so called topological hole \cite{torres2021}).
+The probability that a polymer chain closes a chordelss cycle of length $n$ is typically derived from the return probability of a random walk that models the chain's geometry, however the exact definition of this random walk is a topic of debates~\cite{rubinstein2003polymer,lang2018,wang2016,rozenfeld2005}.
+As shown in Figure~\ref{fig:micromacro}a, the empirical probability that a network strand closes a cycle is universal and can be asymptotically related to Flory's expression for the self-avoiding random walk, where the chain stiffness parameter $\alpha=1.2$ was found by fitting.
+The fact that the return probability does not depend on temperature is exclusive to networks since the latter feature more geometrically constrained configurations as compared to loose chains.